phase2/generator-outrigger-drupal/README.md

 in a .yo-rc.json file at the root of your repository.
 As long as you commit this to the codebase, from then if you run the generator targeting that directory it will use the previous answers as the defaults to every prompt.
-For even faster usage, you can run `yo p2 --replay` and it will automatically run the generator without stopping to ask old questions.
+For even faster usage, you can run `yo outrigger-drupal --replay` and it will automatically run the generator without stopping to ask old questions.

 If you run the generator, it will overwrite files.
 That's the idea in this case, as your goal is to cherrypick good new stuff the generator provides into your project.
 Run `git add -p .` to view each change one chunk at a time, and decide if it makes sense to discard or keep.
 Feel free to ask for help.

-The extensive changelog notes are intended to help guide this process.
+The extensive [CHANGELOG](./CHANGELOG.md) notes are intended to help guide this process.

 ### Retrofitting an Existing Project